TheWhiteFluid/Obsidian_Cyber/CyberSecurity/AppSec/PortSwigger/SSRF - Server-side request forgery.md

 4. Change the URL to `http://127.1/admin` and observe that the URL is blocked again.
 5. Obfuscate the "a" by double-URL encoding it to %2561 to access the admin interface and delete the target user.

-Analysis:
+**Analysis**:

-- vulnerable parameter: `stockApi`
+1. vulnerable parameter: `stockApi`
 	![[Pasted image 20241002165334.png]]

-- we will modify stock.weliketoshop.net to be redirected to local host address(127.0.0.1) by the server (also delete the port number 8080)
+2. we will modify stock.weliketoshop.net to be redirected to local host address(127.0.0.1) by the server (also delete the port number 8080)
 	![[Pasted image 20241002165652.png]]

-- it seems to be blacklisted and we have to workaround to bypass that 127.0.0.1 == 127.1 == localhost
+3. it seems to be blacklisted and we have to workaround to bypass that 127.0.0.1 == 127.1 == localhost
 		![[Pasted image 20241002165946.png]]

-- now we get another error which seems to be different (it seems that we have bypassed the security blacklist)
+4. now we get another error which seems to be different (it seems that we have bypassed the security blacklist)
 	![[Pasted image 20241002170053.png]]

-- quick brute forcing of directories using a list and intruder and we have found the `admin` to be a valid one
+5. quick brute forcing of directories using a list and intruder and we have found the `admin` to be a valid one
 	![[Pasted image 20241002170302.png]]

-- it seems that our request is blocked again so in order to bypass it we will double URL encode the admin string (using hackvertor extension of burp) ( url encode all --> convert tags)
+6. it seems that our request is blocked again so in order to bypass it we will double URL encode the admin string (using hackvertor extension of burp) ( url encode all --> convert tags)
 	![[Pasted image 20241002170504.png]]

-- we will append `/delete?username=carlos` to our admin url
+7. we will append `/delete?username=carlos` to our admin url
 	![[Pasted image 20241002170632.png]]

 ## **5. SSRF with filter bypass via open redirection vulnerability**
 This lab has a stock check feature which fetches data from an internal system.